pyxll/pyxll-utils/doc/source/object_cache.rst

 Object cache
 ============

-The object cache module provides a useful functionality to PyXLL.
-Excel can display returned value of PyXLL functions when it can make sense of the data type.
+The object cache module provides useful additional functionality to PyXLL.
+Excel can display the returned value of PyXLL functions when it can make sense of the data type.
 Basic types are supported directly.
-When a PyXLL functions wants to return a reference to an object, things get more complicated.
+When a PyXLL function wants to return a reference to an object things get more complicated.
 The intention is to keep this reference alive in the spreadsheet while doing some other computation.
-The object cache can be activated within PyXLL to take care of the convertion from Python to Excel and from Excel to Python of object references.
-By using the object cache, developers don't have to implement a mechanism to store and track references between Excel and Python.
+The object cache can be activated within PyXLL to take care of the conversion from Python to Excel and from Excel to Python of object references.
+By using the object cache developers don't have to implement a mechanism to store and track references between Excel and Python.